mamigot/mamigot.me/README.md

 ### To-Do:
- * GET/POST/PUT models via the API
+ * GET/POST/PUT/DELETE views via the API
+ * Add authentication to the API (for POST, PUT and DELETE)
  * Implement front-end (urls, views, templates, etc.)
+ * nginx set-up
+ * Create unit tests
+ * Be able to get all posts for a given year, month, day...
+ * Prepare back-up system for MongoDB and website data
  * Add more external retrievers (such as Stack Overflow)
- * Create unit tests
  * Add WYSIWYG editor to website and handle file uploads